PierreBeaucoral/my_garden/src/site/notes/Welcome in my garden.md

 ## 🚀 [[Academic life/Projects\|Projects]]

 - **No plan, No Aid?
-The effects of National Adaptation Plan implementation on received Adaptation Aid** (Sep 6, 2024)
+The effects of National Adaptation Plan implementation on received Adaptation Aid**
   Examination of how National Adaptation Plan adoption influences adaptation aid flows.
-- **Under the Green Canopy: Bringing up to Date Public Climate Finance Determinants Analysis with AI** (Jan 1, 2025)
-  Machine learning approach (ClimateFinanceBERT) to classify and analyze public climate finance determinants.
+- **Under the Green Canopy: Bringing up to Date Public Climate Finance Determinants Analysis with AI** Machine learning approach (ClimateFinanceBERT) to classify and analyze public climate finance determinants.

 *(Visit [[Academic life/Projects\|Projects]] for the complete list.)*